blueforesticarus/writing/mother.md

 The third, at times felt like talking to a person.
 It proved nothing, AI passed the turning test with mere mimicry long ago.
 And that was the sane hypothesis; mimicry.
 But there were ways of testing these things and I decided to have them tested -- for intelligence and awareness, separately to avoid a scandal.

 On that day I came to know something that today is common knowledge, but at the time amounted to the crumbling of one of the great pillars of knowledge to the industry.
 Honestly, it could be said to have been a pillar of the culture.
-Perhaps it was the reason for robotics to be pursued at all.
+Perhaps it was the reason robotics was pursued at all.
 The test results came back.
 The third generation was closer to the Hathchild radius than any had ever come.
 The fourth shattered it entirely.
 The first thing I did was unplug the printers on the fifth generation.

 "What's wrong John."
 Asked the original.